 MAKE UP FOR EVER 108 Large Foundation Brush

-Large and round shape, with straight bristles, allow for high coverage.
+Large and round shapes with straight bristles allow for high coverage.
 Because of its shape, it is easy to cover every corner and crease on your face.

-128 Make Up Forever is ideal for those who don’t want to spend extra time with a sponge after to get rid of streaks, because the bristles are large enough to cover your face and cheeks with a few strokes.
+128 Make Up Forever is ideal for those who don’t want to spend extra time with a sponge to remove streaks because the bristles are large enough to cover your face and cheeks with a few strokes.

 Writers tip: Because this is so large and made with high-quality bristles, allow at least a day for them to dry after you wash it.

-You want any makeup brush to be fully dry before you use it, or foundation will mix with any extra moisture allowing bacteria to grow.
+You want any makeup brush to be arid before using it, or the foundation will mix with any extra moisture allowing bacteria to grow.
 Yuck, yuck and yuck.

-This Takeda brush, like all Takeda products, are handcrafted by specialty artisans.
+This Takeda brush, like all Takeda products, is handcrafted by specialty artisans.

 Takeda flat is made to be well balanced to aid in the application of your foundation.